eoschools/coding_exercise_prep/README.md

 This project hasn't been updated in a while, so pay attention to the versions.
 Specifically, Ruby 2.4.4 and Rails 4.2.8.

-We have included UnitTest in the gemset, but if you prefer to use RSpec (we preffer it) feel free to add it.
+We have included UnitTest in the gemset, but if you prefer to use RSpec (we prefer it) and intend to write tests while you work, feel free to ready it and drop it in at the beginning of the interview.

+Good luck!